The Blitzkrieg Button: Development

-At San Diego Comic-Con 2014, D'Esposito revealed that Captain America: The First Avenger director Joe Johnston was interested in directing episode four, however, the episode was ultimately directed by Stephen Cragg.
+At the 2014 San Diego Comic-Con, Louis D'Esposito revealed that Captain America: The First Avenger director Joe Johnston was interested in directing episode four, however, the episode was ultimately directed by Stephen Cragg.
 "The Blitzkrieg Button" was written by Brant Englestein.

 Casting

 In January 2015, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Chad Michael Murray, Enver Gjokaj, and Shea Whigham would star as Peggy Carter, Edwin Jarvis, Jack Thompson, Daniel Sousa, and Roger Dooley, respectively.
-It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, Alexander Carroll as Agent Yauch, Dominic Cooper as Howard Stark, Bridget Regan as Dottie Underwood, Benita Robledo as Carol, Meagan Holder as Vera, Joanna Strepp as Gloria, John Bishop as Frank, Tim de Zarn as George, Billy Malone as "large" smuggler, Jeremy Timmins as "larger" smuggler, Chad Danshaw as thug, Jack Conley as Colonel Mueller, Kevin Cotteleer as Alex Doobin, Gregory Sporleder as Otto Mink, Jim Palmer as goon, Tim Garris as hoodlum, Stan Lee as man (next to Howard Stark) and Sarah Schreiber as Lorraine.
+It was also revealed that the guest cast for the episode would include Lyndsy Fonseca as Angie Martinelli, Alexander Carroll as Agent Yauch, Dominic Cooper as Howard Stark, Bridget Regan as Dottie Underwood, Benita Robledo as Carol, Meagan Holder as Vera, Joanna Strepp as Gloria, John Bishop as Frank, Tim de Zarn as George, Billy Malone as "large" smuggler, Jeremy Timmins as "larger" smuggler, Chad Danshaw as thug, Jack Conley as Colonel Ernst Mueller, Kevin Cotteleer as Alex Doobin, Gregory Sporleder as Otto Mink, Jim Palmer as goon, Tim Garris as hoodlum, Stan Lee as man (next to Stark) and Sarah Schreiber as Lorraine.
 However, Carroll, Robledo, Holder, Strepp, de Zarn, Malone, Timmins, Danshaw, Cotteleer, Palmer, Garris, Lee, and Schreiber did not receive guest star credit in the episode.
 Fonseca, Carroll, Cooper, Regan, and Robledo all reprise their roles from earlier in the series.
 Lee's appearance is just one of many cameo appearances he has made in MCU projects.

 Design

 For the "seedy underworld" smugglers depicted in the episode, series costume designer Giovanna Ottobre-Melton "designed a 2-piece utility-style dress so popular in the 1940s and perfect for a mission.
 The outfit was constructed in teal wool gabardine with a 1/4" chalk pinstripe accented trimmed with crème-colored rayon crepe trim on the collar and a two-tone belt with a brown leather buckle.
 The buttons were grey mother of pearl shank style."
-With the return of Howard Stark, now permanently on the run from the government, Ottobre-Melton decided that he wouldn't wear a tie, like most men during the time, and would also go for casual shirts, along with "a custom-made two-tone loafer jacket of grey merino wool and black and grey wool check" and "vintage black gabardine pants."
+With the return of Stark, now permanently on the run from the government, Ottobre-Melton decided that he wouldn't wear a tie, like most men during the time, and would also go for casual shirts, along with "a custom-made two-tone loafer jacket of grey merino wool and black and grey wool check" and "vintage black gabardine pants."
 To illustrate the difference between Carter (whose "wardrobe is sophisticated, tailored and [uses] saturated colors") and Underwood, Ottobre-Melton gave the latter "an unstructured softness to her look with bits of lace and floral embroidery ...
 In this episode, she wore a blouse constructed in crème rayon crepe detailed with pleated detail and lace, for another feminine but modest look."

 Marvel Cinematic Universe tie-ins

-The titular Blitzkrieg Button is a device containing a vial of Steve Rogers's blood from Project: Rebirth, which has been sought after by the government since Captain America: The First Avenger for its Super Soldier properties.
+The titular Blitzkrieg Button is a device containing a vial of Steve Rogers's blood from Project Rebirth, which has been sought after by the government since Captain America: The First Avenger for its Super Soldier properties.